 - To drop a Business Economics course, use the self-service function in My.UChicago.edu.

-- To drop a Booth MBA or PhD course, email BoothRegistrar@lists.ChicagoBooth.edu with the course name, section number, and your name and Student ID number.
+- To drop a Booth MBA or PhD course, fill out the online drop request form.
 You will get a response within one business day.
 Do not drop the course using your My.UChicago.edu dashboard; it will not result in a complete drop.

 - The deadline to drop a course is Friday, Week 3.

 Possibly.
-To officially audit, in addition to registering for the course, you must receive written consent (email) from the instructor and email it to the Booth Registrar's Office by Friday, Week 2.
-Some Booth faculty members do not allow auditing.
-Reference the Booth course description to see what the policy is for the class you are enrolled in; no exceptions are granted.
-An audit cannot be changed to a letter grade.
+To officially audit, in addition to registering for the course you must receive written consent (email) from the instructor and email it to the Booth Registrar's Office by Friday, Week 2.
+The course will appear on your transcript with a grade of “R.” Some faculty do not permit any auditors, so please check the course conditions in the Course Search before selecting this option; no exceptions are granted.
+An official audit cannot be changed to a letter grade.